0

 • 1-2 tablespoons of chopped fresh herbs (use 1-2 tsp if dry herbs are used)

-• 2-4 tbsp of health fat like grass-fed butter or ghee, coconut or avocado oil or some type of animal fat like bacon fat, tallow or schmaltz
+• 2-4 tbsp of health fat like grass-fed butter or ghee, coconut oil, avocado oil or some type of animal fat like bacon fat, tallow or schmaltz

 • Salt and pepper to taste

 • P.S.
-Add some veggies and some meat to this for an entire meal
+Add some veggies and some meat after the broth is done cooking to this for an entire meal

 Simmer in a large pot or crock pot, and you let the nutrients and herbs blend together at low temperatures for about 12-24 hours.
-You can speed up this process with a pressure cooker.
+You can speed up this process with a pressure cooker (only about 1 hour).

 There are many ways you can alter the template above.
 I like to make beef bone broth with bones that I have broiled in my oven at high temperatures.
 I then and then simmer the bones in the water at low temperature for a long time.
 There are a lot of different methods to experiment with.

-You can also just sip on the broth, or use it as the base of a sauce or of a meat dish that you are going to slow cook.
-Remove the bones before you add the veggies, and meat to make this broth a soup.
+You can also just sip on the broth, or use it as the base of a sauce or of a meat dish that you are going to slow cook like pork shoulder, etc. Remove the bones before you add the veggies, and meat to make this broth a soup.

-Use Coupon cod FEEDABRAIN for a $15 discount!
+Use Coupon code FEEDABRAIN for a $15 discount!

 To Go DIY or to Splurge for The Finest?